Three quick questions:

 Deep Work – Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate

 Compare that to how you and I typically work.
 Multiple applications open, powerpoint, a couple of spreadsheets, definitely a browser with multiple tabs.
 Switching back and forth as our email application constantly buzzes with the arrival of each new (urgent) email.
-The odd detour to check twitter or facebook, punctuated by the ubiquitous telesales call offering credit cards. i.e. lots of Shallow Work.
+The odd detour to check twitter or facebook, punctuated by the ubiquitous telesales call offering credit cards.
+Searching for one paper on your cluttered desk only to find another one and deciding to act on that instead. i.e. lots of Shallow Work.

 Shallow Work – Noncognitively demanding, logistical-style tasks, often performed while distracted.
 These effort tend not to create much new value in the world and are easy to replicate.
 A way to identify whether a task is shallow is to ask how many months would it take for a recently graduated college student to get trained on it.
 If the answer is less than 20+ months, then it’s a candidate for the shallow end.